sebascert/robins-docs/README.md

 git remote add upstream https://github.com/sebascert/doc-compiler.git
 ```

-Another usefull tip is to take advantage of the `git refspec`, and prefix the
+Another useful tip is to take advantage of the `git refspec`, and prefix the
 Document Compiler tags with `doc-compiler/` (as git prefix branches from a
 remote with `remote/`), for configuring this, edit the `[remote "upstream"]`
 section in your `.git/config` with: